 Why is digital workspace a hot topic?
 No doubt most owners are aware of the big shift caused by social media, mobile, analytics and cloud known as SMAC (social, mobile, analytics and cloud).
 Gartner uses the phrase Nexus of Forces to describe how these combine and reinforce each other.
 If that wasn’t enough, Artificial Intelligence is set to change the way we work in ways we are yet to fully grasp.
-You might want to take a look at our blog on technology and innovation for further insights.
 The World Economic Forum (WEF) described this as the Forth Industrial Revolution, significant enough to be discussed in UK Parliamentary Briefings.

 How the workplace is changing

 I’ve met a whole host of people that offer everything from core services such as sales through to supporting services such as HR.
 One conversation was with a bookkeeper who wanted to spend more time with her children in Australia.
 By only working with clients that used Xero, a cloud-base accounting package, she was able to support her clients, anywhere in the world.
 That meant that she could spend months with her children in Australia and continue to work on the books of her UK client’s!
 We may take it for granted, yet the digital workplace is already here and growing.